sdziallas/comp55/docs/labs/2-JavaIntro.md

 exactly like this, just with your name instead, **make sure you show this console tab in your picture**, you can also provide an entire screen shot of the application or window instead, as long as all the text of your program is visible.
+While your picture will not look like the one below (since you have a dark mode, it will be similar)

 ![](lab2media/media/image8.png)